artemf/errata_slip/README.md

    ]
 ```

-### Multiple fields match & change

-You can match several fields and correct several fields.
+#### You can match several fields and correct several fields at the same time

 We search for all records with name 'Hillary' and surname 'Clinton' and change them to 'Monika' and 'Lewinsky'
 respectively.